dannberg/finops-for-startups/content/Research Process/Methods and tools.md

 For research and networking, I'm active in the [FinOps Foundation](https://finops.org) Slack community (free for FinOps practitioners).
 Most [[Interviews]] are conducted remote using a free [Zoom](https://zoom.us) account.

 Much of my research and note-taking methodology is a modified version of *Zettelkasten*, as described in the book *[How to Take Smart Notes](https://amzn.to/49V7cVD)* by Sönke Ahrens.

-Lastly, I'm going to start experimenting with working in public by live streaming some working sessions.
-This is both to hold my accountable to work, as well to provide a peek into my working process.
-This will be happening on [Twitch](https://www.twitch.tv/dannisworking).

 ## Writing
 - Obsidian